yavuzkaymak/argo-demo-1/README.md

 # argo-demo

-The image installs in argo-cd and argo-workflows in given kubernetes cluster.
+The image installs argo-cd and argo-workflows in given kubernetes cluster.
 Argo-cd is in argocd, argo-worklows in argo namespaces created.
 Argo-cd by default listens to manifests/argo-workflow/workflows and implements the changes in this folder.